ku-fpg/ku-fpg.github.io/software/wakarusa.md

 layout: page
 title: Wakarusa
 ---
-**Walkarusa** is a Functional Reactive Programming (FRP) library that support synthesis for embedded controllers, including Arduino and Raspberry Pi.

-Why Walkarusa?
-Technincally, Walkarusa is a deep embedding of FRP, using a varient of the popular Yampa API.
-Yampa, a shallow embedding of FRP, is named after the Yampa river, which is known for being shallow, though treatruous in places.
-Walkarusa, a river in Kansas, translates to "deep river".
-Hence, Walkarusa, a deep embedding of FRP.
+**Wakarusa** is a toolkit for connecting DSLs.
+It provides support for synthesis to CUDA for execution of GPGPAS, synthesis for VHDL to execution on FPGAS, and synthesis to C for execution on embedded controllers, including the Arduino and Raspberry Pi.
+The capabilities are provided via a plugin interface, and Wakarusa provides a resources-aware infrastructure for allowing staged development of remotely executable artifacts.

+The first public release of Wakarusa is scheduled for Spring 2015.

+There is also a [funding centric](/research/wakarusa.md) webpage about wakarusa.